quic/qbox/README-local.md

     "-serial", "null", /* no serial backend */ "-display", "none", /* no GUI */
 ```

+QEMU arguments can be added to an entire instance using the configuration
+mechanism.
+The instance has one parameter `args` that can be used to append a
+whitespace separated list of arguments.
+To enable some qemu traces, one can
+set `"qemu-instance-name.args" = "-D file.log -trace pattern1 -trace pattern2"`.

+To append a specific QEMU option value you can also use the form
+`"qemu-instance-name.args.-OPTION" = "value"`.
+The latter cannot be used to append several time the same option, as a parameter definition will override any previous one.

 Example :
 Using the lua file configuration mechanism to set `-monitor` to enable telnet communication with QEMU, with the QEMU instance "platform.QemuInstance" the lua file should contain :